-115.52 (g)

-• If the agency disciplines an inmate for filing a grievance related to alleged sexual abuse, do so ONLY where the agency demonstrates that the inmate filed the grievance in bad faith (N/A if agency is exempt from this standard.)
-Yes □ No □ NA Audito Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+• he agency's final decision document the agency's action(s) taken in response to the ency grievance?
+(N/A if agency is exempt from this standard.) \boxtimes Yes \square No \square NA 115.52 (g) • do so (gency disciplines an inmate for filing a grievance related to alleged sexual abuse, does it DNLY where the agency demonstrates that the inmate filed the grievance in bad faith? agency is exempt from this standard.) \boxtimes Yes \square No \square NA Auditor Overall Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)